ssanj/Shortbread-Sample/README.markdown

     shob

-#Browser
+#Selecting why browsers to run

- Uses the Firefox browser by default.
-Customize these options by overriding driverSeq in `project/build/Project.scala` file:
+ Firefox is the default browser.
+Customize which browsers run by overriding driverSeq in `project/build/Project.scala` file:
     override def driverSeq:Seq[NamedDriver] = Seq(add_your_drivers_here)

 Eg. If you want to run both Firefox and Chrome browsers, then remove the following line in `project/build/Project.scala`